Ewarton Community Centre Rainwater Catchment and Filtration System Project – Jamaica

 Peace Corps Volunteer Directing Project

-This project marshals diverse resources to satisfy a crucial need to bring water to the center.
+This project marshal diverse resources to satisfy a crucial need to bring water to the center.

 Dollar Amount of Project